footprintanalytics/footprint-web/docs/troubleshooting-guide/bugs.md

 1. Metabase server logs
 2. Javascript console logs
-3. Whether it can be reproduced on the sample database
+3. Whether it can be reproduced on the sample dataset
 4. Your Metabase version
 5. Where Metabase is running (Docker image, AWS Elastic Beanstalk, Heroku, Linux/Ubuntu, etc.)
 6. Which database you are using